andredms/blog/_posts/2021-07-09-ios-forensics.md

 Applications such as Camera often store the longitude and latitude of where a photo was taken.
 The ```consolidated.db``` file contains geolocation data for every cell tower the iOS device utilises.
 Tools such as [iPhone Tracker](peterwarden.github.com/iPhoneTracker) pull the aforementioned file and provide a graphical display of where the iOS device has been.

 # Tools
-There are a variety of tools, that all use different methods that can be used in a forensics investigation on an iOS device:\
+There are a variety of tools, that all use different methods that can be used in a forensics investigation on a seized iOS device:\

 [Scalpel](https://github.com/sleuthkit/scalpel)\
 [Paraben Device Seizure](https://paraben.com/paraben-for-mobile-forensics/)\
 [EnCase](https://security.opentext.com/encase-mobile-investigator)\